 Doctors Must Be On Guard for Dangerous Pulmonary Embolisms

 If doctors have even a suspicion that a pulmonary embolism has occurred, they can conduct a range of simple blood tests, lung screenings, or other scans.
-Sadly, misdiagnosis and doctor negligence are all too common, and pulmonary embolisms often go untreated.
+Sadly, misdiagnosis and doctor negligence are all too common in Pennsylvania, and pulmonary embolisms often go untreated.
 People are often discharged from the hospital with one or all of the symptoms associated with a pulmonary embolism, and the results of such misdiagnosis can be serious and even fatal.

-If you or a loved one has suffered from pulmonary embolism misdiagnosis and were not properly screened for DVT, or were discharged from the hospital after presenting with any of the above symptoms, you need to consult with a medical malpractice lawyer today to see if you have a case.
+If you or a loved one has suffered from pulmonary embolism misdiagnosis and were not properly screened for DVT, or were discharged from the hospital after presenting with any of the above symptoms, you need to consult with a Pittsburgh medical malpractice lawyer today to see if you have a case.

 The Pittsburgh, PA area medical malpractice attorneys of Richards & Richards, LLP, offer free, no-obligation initial consultations in a range of personal injury cases, including those involving medical malpractice and related wrong diagnosis and medical negligence issues.
 Please contact our lawyers as soon as possible.
 If you cannot make it to our Pittsburgh, PA offices, our attorneys can meet with you at your home.Print Page